Lt-AldoRaine/nix-config/README.md

 - **📊 Dashboard**: Homepage for service overview
 - **🔒 VPN**: Tailscale for secure access

-**Deployment:**
-- Infrastructure managed via [Terranix](https://terranix.org/) for declarative Terraform configuration
-- OS installation and updates managed via [Clan](https://clan.lol/) framework
-- See [VPS Deployment Guide](./docs/clan-vps.md) for detailed instructions

 ### 🔐 Secrets Management

 Secrets are managed with [sops-nix](https://github.com/Mic92/sops-nix).
 Encrypted values live in [`sops/secrets.yaml`](./sops/secrets.yaml) (see [`sops/secrets.example.yaml`](./sops/secrets.example.yaml) for the structure).
 Add your SSH host/user keys as age recipients, run `sops --encrypt --in-place sops/secrets.yaml`, and the NixOS modules will decrypt them at activation time.

-### ☁️ Infrastructure as Code

-Infrastructure provisioning is handled declaratively using [Terranix](https://terranix.org/), which generates Terraform configurations from Nix expressions.
-This provides:

-- **Pure Nix**: All Terraform configs written in Nix, no HCL
-- **Type Safety**: Nix's type system catches errors early
-- **Reusability**: Shared modules for common patterns
-- **Integration**: Seamless integration with the rest of the NixOS config

 ### 📊 Monitoring